Probing large-scale structure with large samples of X-ray selected AGN: I Baryonic acoustic oscillations: `No wiggle' spectral template

 The resulting smooth spectrum and extracted BAO are shown in Fig.~\ref{fig10} in comparison to the original \citet{1998ApJ...496..605E} form.
 Since in this study we apply an effective wavenumber cutoff of $k_{\max}\sim 0.1$ $h\,$Mpc$^{-1}$, both smooth spectral forms lead to almost indistinguishable results.

 \end{appendix}

 \acknowledgements{We thank our referee for suggestions that greatly helped to improve the paper.
+GH acknowledges support by the Estonian Ministry of Education and Research grant IUT26-2.
 MG acknowledges hospitality of the Kazan Federal University (KFU) and support by the Russian Government Program of Competitive Growth of KFU.}